 Pupils should read, spell and pronounce mathematical vocabulary correctly.

-The Chris Quigley Maths Essentials Curriculum sets out essential coverage, learning objectives and standards which are required for the subject.
+At Christ Church we use The Chris Quigley Essentials Curriculum to complement the objectives of the National Curriculum.
+It sets out essential coverage, learning objectives and standards which are required for subjects.
 It provides progress measures and emphasises the importance of developing the depth of childrens learning.

 Essential characteristics of mathematicians